clangguth/autower/README-DEVELOPERS.txt

 store .exe to (e.g.) c:\temp\mingw\, then start it the "Minimal" version will do. install to whichever folder you want, I used the default c:\mingw\

+*UPDATE* Anything else then the default folder will probably cause more headaches than it's worth, so just use the default.

 set up the system-wide PATH variable to include mingw\bin folder.
 Test it by opening a command prompt and running "gcc".
 You should get the output "gcc: no input files".